NikKozh/flappy-bird-clone/README.md

 So, nothing special.
 Small test task with simple architeсture.
 No assets, only graphical primitives and default font.

-Instruments and languages: HTML5, Phaser 3, Typescript and Webpack (need Node.js and npm).
+Instruments and languages: HTML5, Phaser 3, Typescript and Webpack (need also Node.js and npm).

+## Controls
+Just left mouse button. :)

 ## If you want to build up this project manually, follow the intructions: